belm0/perf-timer/README.md

 ## Background
 ### Taxonomy
-Three general tools should be employed to to understand the CPU performance of your Python code:
+Three general tools should be employed to understand the CPU performance of your Python code:
   1. **sampling profiler** - measures the relative distribution of time spent among function or